Here are the original stories and adoption

 timid.
 The male has the longer hair

 and he is deaf, but can see.
-The female
+The

-eyed, white dogs.
-They are
+with blue eyed, white dogs.

-another dog to play with.
-They need
+they each had another dog to play with.

-work!!
-They are coming along slowly
+They need work!!
+They are coming

-completely around to the dogs they need to be!
+bring them completely around to the dogs they need to be!
 They weigh about 50 lbs

 each and are spayed and neutered.